 I’m concerned a commercial cannabis production facility could open in my neighbourhood.
 What’s being done about that?

-By-law amendments are being prepared for Regional Council’s consideration that will clearly define where production facilities can operate.
+By-law amendments that will clearly define where production facilities can operate are currently being considered by Regional Council.
 The goal will be to balance economic development opportunities with concerns related to impacts on neighbouring properties.

 Before these amendments can be approved, a public hearing will be held to receive feedback on these specific proposed amendments.